roundyyy/devmultitool/README.md

 <img src="https://beeimg.com/images/h53473132103.png" alt="Unity Toolbox Logo" width="400"/>

 DevMultiTool for Unity is a set of tools that can help you to make boring tasks faster by performing batch operations on game objects.
 With this tool, you can focus on development and spend less time on doing repetitive stuff.
-About 30 different editor tools that I find useful in my work (some more, some less)
+About 30 different editor tools that I find useful in my work (some more, some less).
+Tools was developed to help me work with WarDust VR game and also help modders, so some parts of the code are specific for this game.
+But it can be also used as general editor helper.

 ## Features